-When Frank Cuthbert was restoring his fifth Catskill building, an artist friend persuaded him that the natural light pouring into the space’s ground floor made it ideal for use as a gallery.
+When Frank Cuthbert was restoring his fifth Catskill, N.Y. building, an artist friend persuaded him that the natural light pouring into the space’s ground floor made it ideal for use as a gallery.

 In 2005, BRIK Gallery celebrated its opening with a cocktail party that attracted more guests than Frank dreamed would attend.